The Community Build Project

 In Partnership with the Fijian Ministry of Health

 Our building development projects make a substantial difference to rural villages.
-We predominately create nursing stations and heath centres to expand the provision of medical care and increase the capacity of the local nurses and health teams.
+We predominantly create nursing stations and health centres to expand the provision of medical care and increase the capacity of the local nurses and health teams.
 They are deeply valued and appreciated by local people who must request projects and be involved in each stage of the assessment, building and ongoing maintenance of the project.

 Our building project is great for gaining international experience and expand their global perspectives.
 You don’t need any prior building experience to join the project, this project is open to all students.
-You will, however, need a thirst for sustainable development and a desire to implement our project aims.
+You will, however, need resilience and a desire to implement our project aims.

 What’s Involved with a Building Project?

 The day-to-day build will be supervised by our qualified Fijian team, who provide lots of support and training but ultimately it is up to the commitment of you and the local community to work together to complete the project in our set time-frame.
 It’s hugely rewarding to see the project take shape and utilise the building on project with your youth group, after an a huge opening ceremony.

 Think Pacific has been delivering building projects for the Fijian Government Since 2009.

 In the past decade, our volunteer teams have complete 70+ building projects.
 Each project adheres to our highest standards of due diligence, community collaboration, youth training & responsible volunteering.

 All building projects are led by the Fijian Ministry of Health, who highlight locations and work in collaboration with rural communities and health workers to plan and evaluate each project.
 This ensures the project is genuinely needed and can be assessed and monitored at community and national level.
 Each build contributes to the Fiji National Development Plan and the ‘Towards a Healthy Fiji Islands’ initiative.
 These Government policies work towards the outcome of creating ‘healthy communities living in healthy environments’.